College 1st Program

 Photo by: Ramon Perez

-Roma ISD's visionary approach to education has sown the seeds for future STEM Professionals.
-The Dinosaur World CAMP transported students back in time, immersing them in the captivating world of prehistoric giants.
-They embarked on a quest to uncover the secrets of dinosaurs, exploring the evidence behind the end of the dinosaur era, including the colossal asteroid impact that played a pivotal role in shaping Earth's history.
+Roma ISD's visionary approach to education has sown the seeds for future Science, Technology, Engineering, and Mathematics (STEM) Professionals.
+The Dinosaur World CAMP transported students back in time, immersing them in the captivating world of these prehistoric giants.
+They embarked on a quest to uncover the secrets of dinosaurs,

 The CAMP's significance extended far beyond fossil hunting and dinosaur facts.
 It aimed to spark a passion for discovery and science within the students.
 It was about inspiring them to become lifelong learners and explorers of our planet's history.